freester1/Game-Development-Final/README.md

 ## Talking Time - NEU Game Development
+This is a 2D adventure game made for Northeastern's Game Development program.
+Produced in a single semester for GAME3800 Game Concept Development and Production.

-Eric Crawford put together a great write up for this project!
+Eric Crawford put together a great write up on this project!
 Check it out here:

 https://ercraw.com/talking-time